ashram73/Reya-extension-/README.md

-I have designed a versatile extension for @reya_xyz  that combines all the tools you need for Reya into one extension(I have included the GitHub link to download the extension below.)
+I have designed(vincent) a versatile extension for @reya_xyz  that combines all the tools you need for Reya into one extension(I have included the GitHub link to download the extension below.)

 The extension consists of the following sections: